-Editor’s Note: It has been stated many times that first responders have a kinship with Vietnam Veterans.
+by Joel Brende, MD Editor’s Note: It has been stated many times that first responders have a kinship with Vietnam Veterans.
 Why?
 Because, like these Vets, they are asking - no, demanding! - help in coping with the horrific images, nightmares, and the other mental and emotional casualties of their professions.
 Lewis Epright, Sr., a … Continue reading The Twelve-Step Approach to PTSD